Does Kratom Interact With Lorazepam (Ativan)?

 Anxiety or tension related to the strain of lifestyle usually doesn’t require treatment with benzodiazepines like Ativan.

-It’s also prescribed for painful muscle spasms and life-threatening seizures.
+It’s also prescribed for anxiety-related insomnia, painful muscle spasms, and life-threatening seizures .

 Ativan (lorazepam) is administered orally.
 For optimal results, the dose, frequency of administration, and duration of therapy should be individualized in line with patient response.

-To facilitate this, 0.5 mg, 1 mg, and a couple of mg tablets of Ativan are available.
+0.5 mg, 1 mg, and 2 mg Ativan tablets are available to facilitate this.

 For anxiety, most patients require an initial dose of 2-3 mg/day given twice each day or thrice every day.